wusw14/CLER/README.md

 ## Training and Evaluation
-Run the run.py (including train.py and test_dynamic.py) for training the model and evaluating the overall performance on the test set with five different random seeds.
+To reproduce the overall performance of our CLER method, run the run.py (including train.py and test_dynamic.py) for training the model and evaluating the overall performance on the test set with five different random seeds.
 run.py only requires the dataset name, gpu id and annotation budget; all other hyperparamters are set to the values we used in our experiments.
+In our experiments, the budgets are in [500, 1000, 1500, 2000].
 ```
 python run.py <dataset> <gpu id> <annotation budget>

+# For example, to obtain the overall performance of the Fodors-Zagats (FZ) dataset under the annotation budget 500, excute the following command:
-e.g., python run.py FZ 0 500
+python run.py FZ 0 500
 ```

 ### Training